Dine College logo

 2011

-Women's archery team won the United States college national championship.
+Women's archery team won the United States college national championship in compound bow on May 21st.

 2019

-Approved for four-year institution status by the Higher Learning Commission, adding new BA Fine Arts options.
+Higher Learning Commission (HLC) approved Diné College’s four-year institution status and new BA Fine Arts options.

 Find Scholarships at Dine College